Global route / Europe

 Snowdonia peaks often pierce low cloud; Dublin Bay coastline usually visible below approach cloud.

-What is the best side of plane for London to Dublin?
+What is the best side for London to Dublin?